cantstopcoding/caroline-dambrosio-designs/README.md

 # README

 To use this app fork and clone this project.
-Try this app in your local environment.

-Run the following command inside this project's directory.
+Run the following command inside the directory.

 `$ bundle install`